clarke-99/leetcode_challenges/README.md

 *Structure*

-/Easy: Solutions to easy-level problems.
+- /Easy: Solutions to easy-level problems.
-/Medium: Solutions to medium-level problems.
+- /Medium: Solutions to medium-level problems.
-/Hard: Solutions to hard-level problems.
+- /Hard: Solutions to hard-level problems.
-Each solution includes:

 *Files*

-Problem Statement: A brief description of the problem being solved.
+Description: A brief description of the problem being solved.
 Approach: An explanation of the approach taken to solve the problem.
 Code: The implementation of the solution.
 Notes: Any additional notes or observations about the solution or problem.